-In the first quarter of 2024, the Company retired 1,163,230 shares of treasury stock.
+During 2024, the Company retired shares of treasury stock as detailed below.
 These retired shares are now included in NRG's pool of authorized but unissued shares.
-The retired stock had an average price per share of \$32.67 for a total carrying value of approximately \$38 million.
 The Company's accounting policy upon the formal retirement of treasury stock is to deduct its par value from common stock and to reflect any excess of cost over par value as a deduction from additional paid-in-capital.